walmartlabs/concord-website/docs/triggers/generic.md

 You can configure generic triggers to respond to events that are configured to submit data to the Concord REST API.

-Currently Concord supports two different implementations of generic triggers:
+Currently, Concord supports two different implementations of generic triggers:
 `version: 1` and `version: 2`.

+**Note:** Generic triggers are more impactful to server performance than starting processes directly through the [Process API](../api/process.html).
+Consult with your system administrator before implementing generic triggers.

 <a name="generic-v2"/>